-To be eligible for an MA plan, a Medicare beneficiary must have Medicare Parts A and B. All MA plans are required to establish enrollee out-of-pocket spending limits that do not exceed annual maximums established by the Centers for Medicare & Medicaid Services.
+To be eligible for an MA plan, a Medicare beneficiary must be eligible for Medicare Parts A and B. All MA plans are required to establish enrollee out-of-pocket spending limits that do not exceed annual maximums established by the Centers for Medicare & Medicaid Services.
 Maximums vary by plan type.
-The Centers for Medicare & Medicaid Services (CMS) sets a voluntary and a mandatory cap; the former is lower.
+The Centers for Medicare & Medicaid Services (CMS) sets a voluntary and a mandatory cap with the former being lower.
 CMS permits MA plans greater flexibility in establishing cost-sharing for Parts A and B services if they use the lower, voluntary limit.
-For 2017 a typical voluntary annual limit can be no higher than $3,400, while the mandatory maximum may not exceed $6,700 for in-network services.
+For 2018, a typical voluntary annual limit can be no higher than $3,400, while the mandatory maximum may not exceed $6,700 for in-network services.

-- Health maintenance organizations (HMOs)—an HMO may also offer a point-of-service (POS) option that allows an enrollee to obtain services out of network for higher out-of-pocket costs.
-MA HMOs may include different models of HMOs including staff model, group model, or network model HMOs.
+Health maintenance organizations: An HMO may also offer a point-of-service option that allows an enrollee to obtain services out of network for higher out-of-pocket costs.
+MA HMOs may include different models of HMOs, including staff model, group model, or network model HMOs.

-- Provider-sponsored organizations (PSOs)—similar to HMOs, PSOs are organized and operated by physicians and hospitals.
+Provider-sponsored organizations: Similar to HMOs, PSOs are organized and operated by physicians and hospitals.
 They provide most services within their organized network.

-- Preferred-provider organizations (PPOs)—PPOs are networks of physicians and hospitals that have agreed to discount their rates for plan members.
+Preferred-provider organizations: PPOs are networks of physicians and hospitals that have agreed to discount their rates for plan members.
 Enrollees may obtain services from non-network health professionals but must pay higher out-of-pocket costs if they do.

-- Regional PPO plans—similar to local PPOs, regional PPOs cover a larger service area.
-They feature a single deductible for Part A and Part B services, and an out-of-pocket limit for in-network care and expenditures for benefits that are also offered by traditional Medicare.
+Regional PPO plans: Similar to local PPOs, regional PPOs cover a larger service area.
+They feature a single deductible for Part A and Part B services and an out-of-pocket limit for in-network care and expenditures for benefits also offered by Traditional Medicare.

-- Special-needs plans (SNPs)—SNPs focus on the needs of individuals who are institutionalized, are dually eligible for Medicare and Medicaid, or have severe or disabling chronic conditions.
+Special-needs plans: SNPs focus on the needs of individuals who are institutionalized, are dually eligible for Medicare and Medicaid, or have severe or disabling chronic conditions.
 Most SNPs are HMOs.

-- Private fee-for-service (PFFS) plans—PFFS plans are risk-based plans that closely resemble traditional Medicare but are operated by private insurance companies.
+Private fee-for-service plans: PFFS plans are risk-based plans that closely resemble Traditional Medicare but are operated by private insurance companies.
 They permit enrollees to go to any Medicare-approved doctor or hospital willing to accept the plan’s payment.
 Unlike other MA options, physicians in PFFS plans may balance-bill 15 percent above the plan’s fee schedule.
-This and other PFFS plan features have the potential to cause confusion for Medicare beneficiaries and make it difficult for them to distinguish this option from traditional Medicare.
+This and other PFFS plan features have the potential to cause confusion for Medicare beneficiaries and make it difficult for them to distinguish this option from Traditional Medicare.

-- Medical savings accounts (MSAs)—MSAs have two components.
+Medical savings accounts—MSAs have two components.
 The first is an MA plan with a high yearly deductible (which varies by plan) with premiums paid by Medicare; the plan pays for covered benefits once the deductible has been met.
 The second is a tax-free savings account to which both Medicare and beneficiaries contribute.
 It may be used to cover deductibles and coinsurance charges or to pay for health services that Medicare does not cover.
-Beneficiaries who choose the MSA option may not have Medicare Supplement Insurance (Medigap).
+Beneficiaries who choose the MSA option may not have Medicare Supplement Insurance.

 Another problem is that many beneficiaries may not be aware of certain risks associated with MA plans.
-This includes provisions that plans may terminate their relationship with Medicare in any given year; may change the premiums, cost-sharing charges, or benefits they offer from year to year (including drug coverage); or may drop physicians from their networks during the year.
-Beneficiaries may also not be aware that if they want to voluntarily leave an MA plan and return to traditional fee-for-service Medicare, except in certain situations they are likely to be subject to medical underwriting for a Medicare supplement (Medigap) policy.
-This underwriting may result in their being refused a policy or being required to pay higher rates for it.
+This includes provisions that plans may terminate their relationship with Medicare in any given year.
+They may change the premiums, cost-sharing charges, or benefits from year to year as well, including drug coverage.
+They may also drop physicians from their networks during the year.
+Beneficiaries may also be unaware that if they voluntarily leave an MA plan and return to Traditional fee-for-service Medicare, they may be subject to medical underwriting for a Medicare supplement (Medigap) policy.
+This underwriting may result in their being refused a policy or being required to pay higher rates.

 Additionally, by having multiple coverage options and two pathways to coverage (MA and Traditional), the Medicare risk pool is segmented.
-There is some evidence that the healthiest beneficiaries are likely to enroll in an MA option, leaving the sicker, more expensive beneficiaries in the Traditional Medicare program.
+There is some evidence that the healthiest beneficiaries are more likely to enroll in an MA option, leaving the sicker, more expensive beneficiaries in the Traditional Medicare program.
 This results in higher premiums for Traditional Medicare.
 Among the MA plan options, PFFS and MSA plans are likely to attract the healthiest beneficiaries of all.

 The tendency of healthy beneficiaries to join MA plans underscores the importance of risk-adjusting Medicare payments to these plans.
 An accurate risk-adjustment mechanism can help to mitigate the effects of risk segmentation by increasing payments to health plans for high-cost or high-risk enrollees and reducing payments to plans with healthier enrollees.
 Without these corrections, Medicare will overpay providers with a larger proportion of healthier beneficiaries and underpay those with a larger proportion of sicker beneficiaries.

-MA plans are an important alternative for many Medicare beneficiaries, especially those with low income.
-Data from the 2013 Medicare Current Beneficiary Survey indicate that:
+MA plans are an important alternative for many Medicare beneficiaries, especially those with low incomes.
+Data from the 2015 Medicare Current Beneficiary Survey indicate that:

-- 33 percent of African American beneficiaries and 45 percent of Hispanic beneficiaries were in MA plans, and
+- 38 percent of African American beneficiaries and 48 percent of Hispanic beneficiaries were in MA plans; and

 Choice of Medicare coverage options

 Medicare beneficiaries should have a genuine choice among Medicare coverage options and providers.
-The Traditional Medicare program should remain a viable and affordable.
-Within the Medicare Advantage (MA) program, there should continue to be an adequate number of private health plan options such as HMOs, PPOs, PSOs, and POS plans also should be available.
+The Traditional Medicare program should remain viable and affordable.
+Within the Medicare Advantage (MA) program, there should continue to be an adequate number of private health plan options (for information on choice of private plans, see also Private Health Plans: Managed Care Policy).

 CMS should actively monitor private plan performance and report on comparisons by plan type that examine beneficiary access, out-of-pocket spending, and the impact on total Medicare spending.

-AARP does not support MSAs or PFFS plans as Medicare coverage options.
-Congress should consider whether private fee-for-service plans and medical savings accounts provide added value in the Medicare program, particularly whether these plan types attract healthier enrollees than others or prove costly for the Medicare program to sustain.
-The value of offering an excessively large number of plans (for more information on choice of plans, see Private Health Plans: Managed Care Policy).
+Congress should consider whether private fee-for-service plans and medical savings accounts provide added value in Medicare, particularly whether these plan types attract healthier enrollees than others or prove costly for Medicare to sustain.
+Policymakers should assess the value of offering an excessively large number of plans (for more information on choice of plans, see Private Health Plans: Managed Care Policy).

-When private health plans significantly increase their premium or cost-sharing charges, Congress and states should protect beneficiaries by evaluating the reasonableness of those increases.
-Congress should also facilitate switching from one Medicare coverage option to another and ensure access to Medigap policies for beneficiaries seeking to change their enrollment from an MA plan to the traditional Medicare program.
+Congress should facilitate switching from one Medicare coverage option to another.
+It should also ensure access to Medigap policies for beneficiaries seeking to change their enrollment from an MA plan to the Traditional Medicare program.

-Congress should adequately fund the Centers for Medicare & Medicaid Services outreach and education programs to ensure that Medicare beneficiaries understand the implications of enrolling in any of the options offered, Congress should provide CMS with adequate funding and other necessary resources (including trained personnel) to conduct public education and outreach programs.
+Congress should adequately fund the Centers for Medicare & Medicaid Services outreach and education programs to ensure that Medicare beneficiaries understand both the advantages and disadvantages of enrolling in an MA plan.
 These programs should advise beneficiaries about a private health plan’s rights to terminate its relationship with Medicare on an annual basis, to annually change the benefits (including drug coverage) it offers or the premiums and cost-sharing it charges, and to drop providers during the contract year.
 Beneficiary education also should include information comparing the benefits, cost, and quality of available coverage options.

-Consumers should have access to an independent, nonprofit ombudsman program that has a sufficient number of personnel and resources to meet the need, and one that receives federal and/or state funding.
-Ombudsman programs would:
+Consumers should have access to an independent, nonprofit ombudsman program with a sufficient number of personnel and resources to meet the need.
+The program should receive federal or state funding.